devlyn37/Safety-Goggles/CONTRIBUTING.md

 1. Fork the repo and create your branch from `dev`.
 2. Make sure your code lints and builds.
+3. run prettier `npm run prettier-format`
-3. Issue your pull request against the `dev`!
+4. Issue your pull request against the `dev`!

 Eventually, there will be testing requirements, but not yet.